Starboy-Sharma/sprint-voter-backend/README.md

 [Faker](https://www.npmjs.com/package/faker) is used to generate random data within the seeders.

 Consider the following example seeder.
 It creates 10 data objects for `Example` models, each with a random word for the `name` property.
+Additionally, it adds the `createdAt` and `updatedAt` timestamps to the created objects.

 ```ts
 import faker from "faker";